rehantheorylab-pixel/maik-demo/README.md

 ## Philosophy & Credits

-> *"I asked AI for help building my ideas and it told me they were impossible — that they already existed.
+> *"I asked AI for help building my ideas, not the architecture or code, just ideas, and it told me they were impossible — that they already existed.
 So I built a proof.
 This is it."*

-MAIK was designed and authored by **Rehan Muhammad** — an independent developer (12 years old, Pakistan), physics enthusiast, and the creator of the independently-verified Z++ subset-sum solver.
+MAIK was designed and authored by **Rehan Muhammad** — an independent developer and the creator of the independently-verified Z++ subset-sum solver.
 Every claim in this README is backed by tests you can run yourself.
 Don't take the word of an AI; take the word of `pytest`.

 **License:** MIT · **Contributions:** open to serious collaborators **Issues & ideas:** open an issue on GitHub — design authority stays with the author.